beverleyy/moe2018trf005/auto-mail/README.md

 `python3 automail_upd.py` (Bash or Command Prompt)

+### Multiple fields in template:

+See `automail_multi.py` for an example.

 ### Security:

 Turn on "less secure apps" in your account/security settings if using Gmail.

 No passwords, login details or email contents are stored in this program.

+### To-do:

+One day in the distant future, I will make this code into an actual program and not just a script.